MooersLab/pymolsnips/README.md

   * <a href="#snippetList">List of snippets by category and tab trigger names</a>

-**pymolsnips** is a library of pml code fragments that have been formatted for several popular text editors, integrated development environments (IDEs), and electronic notebooks.
+**pymolsnips** is a library of pml code fragments that have been formatted for several popular **text editors, integrated development environments (IDEs), and electronic notebooks**.
-Note the wordprocessors are not included here: MS Word should never be used to handle the computer code.
+Note the word processors (e.g., MS Word, Libre Office, Open Office) are not included here: ***word processors should never be used to store the computer code!***
+In doing so, you can inadvertantly pick up hidden characters that are hard to find and remove during debugging.

-Text editors have tools for supporting the editing of comptuer code files that have many different file extensions but that are all plain assci text files.
+Text editors have tools for supporting the editing of comptuer code files.
+Although these files have many different file extensions that map them to the programming language of the code that they contain, they are all simple plain text files.
-One of those tools is support for the retrieval and insertion of computer code fragments to save time and reduce errors while assembling a new script file.
+One of the editing tools available in text editors is support for the retrieval and insertion of computer code fragments (i.e, snippets) to save time and reduce errors while assembling a new script file.

+Text editors and IDEs can be distinguished by their appearance.
-Text editor generally fire up with one main pane in the GUI, although extra one can be opened.
+Text editors generally fire up with one main pane in the GUI, although extra ones can be opened.
-IDEs are text editors plut extra features for debugging and testing comptuer code.
+IDEs are text editors plus extra features for debugging and testing comptuer code.
-They are generally recommended for programmer working with large code bases that divded across many files.
+They are generally recommended for programmers working with large code bases that consist of many files.
+IDEs are well suited from navigating between the files in a large code base.
 IDEs generally open with three or four panes visible.

 The boundary between text editors and IDEs is blurry because some text editors support code testing.
-Because of space constraints, IDEs are best used on a large monintor screen.
+Because of space constraints, IDEs are best used on a large monitor.

-Electronic notebooks such as Jupyter Notebook and Rnotebook can be edited and run on their own or from inside the more advanced IDEs and some text editors.
+Electronic notebooks such as Jupyter Notebook and Rnotebook can be edited and run on their own or from inside the more advanced IDEs (Juptuyer Lab, PyCharm, Spyder) and some text editors (e.g., VSC, Atom, Sublime Text).
 Below, we will use the term *text editor* as a collective term that refers to all three categories.

 Protocols for snippet installation for each text editor are found <a href="#install"> below</a>.
 Some editors take snippet libraries in one file while other editors require that each snippet reside in a separate file.